-- Shaye Areheart, Director of the Columbia Publishing Course and a thirty-year veteran of Penguin Random House. - Students intently listen to Michael Solomon of Forbes and the rest of the faculty of the Magazine/Digital Media Workshop.
+- ▲ Shaye Areheart, Director of the Columbia Publishing Course and a thirty-year veteran of Penguin Random House. - The art team collaborates tirelessly with art directors from leading magazines to craft the perfect layout tailored to each magazine's unique brand.